- How and when do I apply for admission to the PharmD program at the University of Waterloo?

 The Conditional Admission to Pharmacy (CAP) status is an exciting opportunity for top high school students to be pre-admitted into the Pharmacy program.
 Please check out the CAP section for further details

 4. I am thinking of starting in a professional program such as Nursing or Engineering, can I still apply to Pharmacy?

 You may apply with a background in any degree program, provided that you successfully complete the courses listed as prerequisites for Pharmacy admission consideration.
 That said, the courses required for admission are not normally part of the core curriculum in other professional programs and it may not be possible to include the required courses as electives, in an already busy timetable.

-You will need to ensure that you meet the admissions requirements for a Bachelor of Science program at the university you wish to attend.
+You will need to ensure that you meet the admissions requirements for a Bachelor of Science program at the institution you wish to attend.
 These admission requirements vary from school to school but it would be in your best interest to take a range of courses to ensure that you have as broad a perspective as possible.
 You would be well-advised to include Advanced Functions, Calculus and Vectors, Biology, Chemistry and English as a minimum.
-For admission requirements to the Faculty of Science at the University of Waterloo, visit the University of Waterloo Find out more site.
+For admission requirements to the Faculty of Science at the University of Waterloo, visit the University of Waterloo Undergraduate Admissions page.